By Ehren Allen, Certified Manual Therapist/ Physical Therapist

 A long time!
-Some knee dislocations can take a year for recovery.
+Some knee dislocations can take a year to recovery.
 This includes surgery and rehabilitation.
-The severity of ligament damage and repair will determine some of the length of recovery time.
+The severity of ligament damage and repair will determine some of the lengths of recovery time.
 Recovery will take longer if nerves are compromised.
 In severe cases, a full recovery may not be possible.

 A knee cap dislocation may pop back into place easily.
 A true knee dislocation is not that simple, a physician will relocate or reduce the dislocation, but they will likely assess blood vessels and nerve function.
 The physician will typically reduce the injury on-site if a physician is on-site.
 If this is not successful, the patient will need to seek emergency assistance.

 The Jacksonville Orthopedic Institute has the team to handle a dislocated knee from start to finish.